Welcome to Full Frontal Faith: Erring on the Edge of Honest, the theological musings of David R. Weiss.

 I’ve launched a Patreon site to help support my work as an independent public theologian.
 I’ll be most grateful if you’d consider pledging your support.
 Learn more here about how you can support me on Patreon.

-I’ve just completed a year of blogging weekly at the intersections of Christian faith, climate crisis, and the Transition Movement in a series titled The Gospel in Transition.
+Beginning in December 2018 I blogged weekly for an entire year at the intersections of Christian faith and climate crisis (often brining in the Transition Movement as well) in a series titled The Gospel in Transition.
 Find these collected blogs HERE.
-(This series began in December 2018)

 - MY COMPLETE UGANDA BLOGS (from my March 2013 trip) are available as a PDF file HERE.